will-bartlett/password-game/README.md

 To setup the GitHub Actions project deployment workflow for automated deployment to Azure, do the following:

-(These command use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).)
+(These commands use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).)

 1. **Create a service principal for Terraform deployment:**
 ```bash